-Please vote to improve our corporate governance:
+Please vote yes:

-Shareholder Meeting Improvement - Proposal 4
+Independent Board Chairman - Proposal 4

-The Board recommends a vote "against" this proposal for the following reasons:
+The Board recommends a vote "AGAINST" this proposal:

 The Board is committed to sound corporate governance policies and practices, which allow stockholders to voice their opinions as well as drive stable, long-term value for stockholders.
-The Board has carefully reviewed this proposal and for the following reasons believes it is not in the best interest of our stockholders and recommends voting "AGAINST" this proposal.
+The Board has carefully reviewed this proposal and for the following reasons believes adopting the policy set forth in this proposal would not be in the best interest of our stockholders and recommends voting "AGAINST" this proposal.